scipion-chem/docs/docs/publications/scipion-chem_vds/index.rst

 The following sections contain further explanations about the workflows discussed in the VDS Scipion-chem publication.

-- :ref:`docs-vds-4erf`: main VDS workflow discussed in "Virtual Drug Screening workflow" section for `4ERF <https://www.rcsb.org/structure/4ERF>`_ PDB structure, using `D-COID <https://data.mendeley.com/datasets/8czn4rxz68/1>`_ database
+- :ref:`docs-vds-4erf`: main VDS workflow discussed in "Virtual Drug Screening workflow" section for `4ERF <https://www.rcsb.org/structure/4ERF>`_ PDB structure, using `D-COID <https://data.mendeley.com/datasets/8czn4rxz68/1>`_ database.
 - :ref:`docs-vds-fabp4`: bigger VDS workflow discussed in "Show case" section using `FABP4 <https://dude.docking.org/targets/fabp4>`_ dataset from `DUD-E <https://dude.docking.org/>`_ database.
-- :ref:`docs-vds-1a28`: supplementary workflow example similar to 4ERF, with data from `1A28 <https://www.rcsb.org/structure/1A28>`_ PDB structure, using `D-COID <https://data.mendeley.com/datasets/8czn4rxz68/1>`_ database
+- :ref:`docs-vds-1a28`: supplementary workflow example similar to 4ERF, with data from `1A28 <https://www.rcsb.org/structure/1A28>`_ PDB structure, using `D-COID <https://data.mendeley.com/datasets/8czn4rxz68/1>`_ database.

-|

 In addition, the `GitHub repository <https://github.com/scipion-chem/docs/tree/main/docs/publications/scipion-chem_vds/workflows>`_ contains the actual workflows and data used necessary to run the Scipion workflow and links to the Scipion projects where the original results are stored.